htcondor/htcondor/docs/version-history/development-release-series-89.rst

 ..
 HTCondor version 8.9.6 released on Month Date, 2019.

+- HTCondor now advertises ``CUDAMaxSupportedVersion`` (when appropriate).
+This attribute is an integer representation of the highest CUDA version the machine's driver supports.
+HTCondor no longer advertises the attribute ``CUDARuntimeVersion``.
+  :ticket:`7413`

 New Features:

+- HTCondor now offers a submit command, ``cuda_version``, so that jobs can describe which CUDA version (if any) they use.
+HTCondor will use that information to match the job with a machine whose driver supports that version of CUDA.
+See the *condor_submit* man page.
+  :ticket:`7413`

 - Added ``GOMAXPROCS`` to the default list of environment variables that are set to the number of CPU cores allocated to the job.